aserranoTCCM/ProgrammingProject_Homework_A_Serrano/README.md

 # ProgrammingProject_Homework_A_Serrano
-In this repository the scrip presented by Álvaro Serrano regarding geometry optimization can be found.
+**Dynamics.pdf:** Álvaro Serrano López de la Vieja This github is used by Álvaro Serrano to present the resolution of the ProgrammingProject Homework.

 # Molecular Dynamics Directory